Law and truth can be twisted|

 tax is so they do not offend the officials (Matthew 17:27).
 It isn't because He absolutely had to pay it.

-Paying our taxes conscientiously honors important values, like being peaceable with everyone (Romans 12:18; 1 Corinthians 10:32-33; Hebrews 12:14-17; Galatians 6:10; 1 Peter 2:13-20, 3:8-12; 2 Timothy 2:24-26; Mark 9:50) and honoring authority (1 Peter 2:13-20; Romans 13:1-7; Colossians 3:18-25), because God put government and authority into place so society as a whole would benefit, and so we could live under righteous authority.
-Our taxes help pay for those benefits and our world's infrastructure, such as roads, water treatment, etc. However, taxes can also be used to pay for unrighteous things, like supporting abortion or other sin, so it doesn't make sense to make paying all taxes a commandment.
+Paying our taxes conscientiously honors important values, like being peaceable with everyone (Romans 12:18; 1 Corinthians 10:32-33; Hebrews 12:14-17; Galatians 6:10; 1 Peter 2:13-20, 3:8-12; 2 Timothy 2:24-26; Mark 9:50) and honoring authority (1 Peter 2:13-20; Romans 13:1-7; Colossians 3:18-25).
+God put government and authority into place so we can live under righteous authority and so society would would benefit as a whole.
+Our taxes help pay for those benefits and our world's infrastructure.
+However, taxes can also be used to pay for unrighteous things, like supporting abortion or other sin, so it doesn't make sense to make paying all taxes a commandment.

 Also, churches in the United States are automatically tax exempt, but most other non-profits, including religious organizations and ministries are not automatically tax exempt.
 If you run a ministry or non-profit organization that is not a church, then you need to file for 501(c) tax exemption status.
-Otherwise, donations to your organization need to be reported to the government and are taxable.
+Otherwise, donations to your organization need to be reported to the government and are taxable, which would be a misuse of the tithe if you give your tithe to these kinds of charities.

 Handling Credit Card & Payment Service Fees

-Churches and ministries that collect tithes and offerings from credit cards or money transfer services, like PayPal, need to ensure fees are not paid for by the tithe.
-However, this is often unavoidable with credit card processing companies, so you need to tell people processing fees will be taken out of donations they give.
+Churches and ministries that collect tithes and offerings from credit cards or money transfer services, like PayPal, need to tell people fees will be taken out of their offering, so their actual offering is the amount they give minus fees.
+Otherwise you would have to pay for those fees from general funds.

 Funds given to a general offering do not need to be treated with such care, because God does not consider it purposed for a specific reason, like an offering for disaster relief, nor is it sacred money, like the tithe.